WallStreetMojo

 • Generally, all the intangible assets do not perform each year uniformly, so the Straight-line amortization method does not account for these variations.

-• In cases where functional life span cannot be estimated properly, then this method will not be useful.
+• In cases where functional life span cannot be estimated properly, this method will not be useful.

 Important Points